raven-black-dream/digital-garden/posts/Characters/Cainites/Leonello.md

 While formerly being a ghoul to [[Carlo du Vido]] the events of the end of the last chronicle with his near death to the inquisition and subsequent embrace by [[Pietro]] leaving a bad taste in his mouth.

 Leonello is not happy with Carlo's choice to "save him."
 He would have preferred to have been let die than to face an immortality as a Nosferatu.

+Gathering info - Keeping a catalogue of things that might hurt Carlo
+- Family dinners